embrace-community/embrace-dapp/README.md

 Embrace is not limited to any type of community, however the first steps are to build apps that empower Creators and enable them to build communities around their creations.
 As part of the Next Video Build Hackathon we have implemented 5 applications:

-1. Social: Enabling communities to create or connect their Lens profile and create posts for their followers to view within their community space and throughout in the Lens ecosystem
+1. Social: Enabling communities to create a Lens profile, publish posts which can be viewed within their community & throughout the Lens ecosystem
-2. Creations: Enabling creators to add their content (e.g videos) to be stored on IPFS, minted as NFTs and transcoded through LivePeer
+2. Creations: Enabling creators to add their content (e.g videos) to be stored on IPFS, minted as NFTs & transcoded through LivePeer
-3. Chat Server: The first stages of a Decentralised Chat Server, using XMTP for chat and Huddle for video calling
+3. Chat Server: The first stages of a Decentralised Chat Server, using XMTP for chat & Huddle for video calling
-4. Live Stream: Start a stream through LiverPeer Studio, and share the link with your community on Lens
+4. Live Stream: Start a stream through LiverPeer & share the link with your community on Lens
 5. Discussions: A forum built using Ceramic

 ## Team